gustinmi/sensorius/README.md

 - all important parts of code are configurable
 - final keyword is used where ever possible to minimise logical errors, reassignments, etc.
 - conditional compilations is used for logging.
 Usually on high loads, we do not verbose or info log.
-- there is possibility to use debugging an all pieces of application
+- there is possibility to use debugging in all classes comprising application (without external dependency)

 ## Tools used

-- eclipse with STS tools v4
+- Eclipse with STS Spring Tools v4
 - JMeter
 - Docker
 - Kafka